Skip to content

 # Add the Alien Giraffe Helm repository

-helm repo add alien-giraffe https://helm.aliengiraffe.com
+helm repo add alien-giraffe https://helm.aliengiraffe.ai

 # Update your local Helm chart repository cache